• Mental Health

 4. Forge Your Direction

 Create a plan of action for the months ahead.
-Some experts recommend beginning this well before graduation, but it is never too late to start.3 Describe your goals, make a realistic budget, include action steps you need to take such as searching for an apartment, listing references, etc. Don’t forget to have your greater purpose in mind so you create meaning in your life.
+It can be helpful to begin this process well before graduation, but it’s never too late to start.
+Describe your goals, make a realistic budget, include action steps such as searching for an apartment, listing references, etc. Don’t forget to have your greater purpose in mind so you create meaning in your life.
 This is as important as the details.

 5. Practice Mindfulness